COVID-19 Case Management

 |Cases no longer in isolation||31|

 Active cases include individuals who have tested positive for COVID-19 during summer term 2021 (June 18–Aug 12) and are currently in isolation.
 The number of reported cases includes students, faculty and staff who tested positive while either working at BYU or enrolled in classes during spring term and have been physically present in the local campus community.
 There are 20,000 people in the campus community this summer term.

 |Week 1 (6/18–6/24)||0.1||1|

 Note: There may be small differences in the Weekly Summary chart as BYU continues to receive additional information.
 Reported cases may be counted in a different semester or term based on testing date.

-This data is based on the number of cases reported to BYU each week from a variety of sources including random testing, self-reporting, the BYU Student Health Center, the spring term entry testing and focused, risk-based testing.
+This data is based on the number of cases reported to BYU each week from a variety of sources including self-reporting, the BYU Student Health Center, and focused, risk-based testing.

 Total number of reported cases during spring term (39), winter semester 2021 (1,185), winter break (317), fall semester 2020 (3,634), summer term 2020 (166), spring term 2020 (16) and winter semester 2020 (21): 5,378.